lingvano/react-native-eas-maestro/README.md

 Congrats! 🥳 Your app is now automatically E2E tested every time you push to your repository!
 Make sure to cover all your features in test flows (and use the amazing Maestro Studio for that), and you can be confident about your app working fine with every release!

+### Optional error notification system

+Add automated error notification system to notify your developers when an E2E automation has an error.
+Find instructions [in this article](https://medium.com/lingvano/native-e2e-testing-with-maestro-and-expo-14e9e9b0f0fe).

 ## Final

-Don't forget to check out the (blog article)[https://medium.com/lingvano/native-e2e-testing-with-maestro-and-expo-14e9e9b0f0fe] for more detailed instruction on how to set up Maestro.
+Don't forget to check out the [blog article](https://medium.com/lingvano/native-e2e-testing-with-maestro-and-expo-14e9e9b0f0fe) for more detailed instruction on how to set up Maestro.